Vegan Peanut Butter Flapjacks

 Preheat your oven to 180°C/350°F (or 160°C/325°F for fan or convection ovens).
 Line an 8×10-inch tin with baking paper.

-Melt 50g of vegan butter (the block or spreadable kind will both work fine) in a saucepan with 180g of peanut butter and 100g of golden syrup.
+Melt 50g of vegan margarine (the spreadable kind) in a saucepan with 180g of peanut butter and 100g of golden syrup.

-Add the butter/peanut butter mixture to a large bowl then add 200g of rolled oats and 70g of soft brown sugar.
+Add the wet mixture to a large bowl then add 200g of rolled oats and 70g of soft brown sugar.
 Mix everything together until the oats are evenly coated in the wet mixture.

 Transfer the flapjack mixture into your lined tray and press it down tightly.
-This will prevent the flapjacks from becoming crumbly when you remove them from the tray after baking.
+Pressing tightly will prevent the flapjacks from becoming crumbly when you remove them from the tray after baking.

 I typically use the bottom of a measuring cup to press it in but clean fingers will do the trick too.